jmarcosdias/wonderful/README.md

 In this section, a game with X questions and Y options per question is referred to as an X/Y game.

-## T1 - Validate Questions, Answers and Answers' Evaluation
+### T1 Validate Questions, Answers and Evaluation
-The tests in this section are to validate the correctness of questions and options presented to the user and the correctness of the evaluation of the answers.
+The tests in this section are to validate the correctness of questions and possible answers presented to the user and the correctness of the evaluation of the answers.

 Test Conditions:
 1. All questions and options must be taken from the game dictionary.